 Recent work by members of our research group, and our collaborators in Australia, has begun to provide some of the first empirical tests of validity and reliability of forensic methods.
 As experimental psychologists, we are able to design tests to validate these methods.
 Of particular interest is human accuracy, investigating the factors that influence a practitioner’s decisions, and establishing ways to improve performance through training.

 In addition to research in this area, current work involves running workshops to teach practitioners how to design and run their own validation studies.
 At present, this work involves document examiners, facial image comparison staff and forensic odontologists.

-If you are interested in learning more about this work or would like more information regarding the validation workshops please contact Dr Kristy Martire.
+If you are interested in learning more about this work please contact Dr James Dunn.

 The role of a juror in a criminal trial is to determine the guilt or innocence of a defendant.
 Jurors must be satisfied beyond a reasonable doubt that the accused committed the crime before they can render a guilty verdict.

 Juries are an essential part of the criminal justice system and research increasingly indicates that their decision-making task is highly complex.
 Jurors are required to adhere to the procedural rules of the system whilst also evaluating the evidence in a ‘rational’ manner.